-Understanding these factors will guide you in developing a targeted and impactful campaign strategy focused on community needs and aspirations.
+These factors will guide you in developing a targeted and impactful campaign strategy focused on community needs and aspirations.
+If you want to win your ward or constituency Everyone must get the message and know it inside and out.

 6.3 Crafting Your Election Message